Alejandro-Quiroz/mcb185_homework/README.md

 -Bruce Lee

 ### Roses are red, violets are blue, sugar is sweet and so are you.
-+ idk, I just remember this from 3rd grade
+-idk, I just remember this from 3rd grade